atlas-bi/website/src/docs/automation_hub/tasks.md

 Most of the data source/ destination options are fairly consistent through all the option groups.

-Data sources must first be created in the :ref:`connections`.
+Data sources must first be created in the [connections page](/docs/automation_hub/connections/).

 ### Database